Brushing and Flossing Basics for Kids

 - Brush your child’s teeth twice a day.
 Spend two minutes brushing, concentrating a good portion of this time on the back molars, where cavities often first develop.

 - Many family dentistry experts recommend using plain water for brushing instead of toothpaste, up to the age of two.
-Talk to your dentist in Baltimore about your child’s specific needs.
+Talk to your dentist in The Village of Cross Keys about your child’s specific needs.

 - Allow your child to select their own child-sized toothbrush, making sure that it is small with soft bristles.
 If the bristles are still too hard, you can soak the brush in warm water to further soften the bristles.

 - Replace toothbrushes every three to four months or when signs of wear appear, whichever occurs first.
 Teach your child not to share his or her toothbrush.

 - Some toothpaste brands are not recommended for children under the age of six, so read the label when selecting your child’s toothpaste.
 If you and your dentist determine that using toothpaste is acceptable, place only a pea-sized amount on your child’s toothbrush.

 - When your child has two teeth next to each other, begin teaching the basics of flossing.
 Many parents find that floss sticks or picks are easier to use at this stage.

 - Dental sealants may be recommended by your dentist if your child has cavity-prone teeth.
 Dental sealants are plastic barriers that fill in gaps and spaces that may be particularly prone to collecting bacteria and debris.

 - Talk to your family dentistry expert about your child’s fluoride needs, especially if your child is not regularly exposed to fluoridated drinking water.
 Supplements or fluoride treatments may be recommended.